camel-chased/cls.js/README.md

 * Can't be minified, but you don't need minification at all.
 There is command line bundle creator.
-Bundle creator search for all classes with given filter, merge them into one file "bundle.cls.js" and you can use it in the browser (kind of browserify).
+Bundle creator search for all classes with given filter, merge them into one file "bundle.cls.js" and you can use it in the browser (like in browserify).
 If you really need, you can also save the class as object and then minify it with "saveAsObject" method SomeClass.saveAsObject("SomeClass.cls.js");